 In the world of recurring revenue, more and more companies realize they need engaged customers if they are to grow a healthy, sustainable business – you have to win over your customers month after month to survive and grow.

 This is where having a solid customer engagement strategy comes in.
 This means crafting a messaging strategy that truly engages its recipients on a regular basis, creating an outstanding customer experience that exceeds expectations.

 So how do you know what your messages should look like to be as effective and engaging as possible?
-Below, we share key best practices for conversational customer engagement, the anatomy of a good message, and a few examples to get your juices flowing.
+Below, we share key best practices for successful customer engagement, the anatomy of a good message, and a few examples to get your juices flowing.

 Customer engagement is the process of building a relationship between a business and its customers.
 It encompasses all customer communications over the course of the customer lifecycle, and aims to help customers get maximum value from your product while strengthening their ongoing relationship with your company.

 Successful engagement depends on sending the right messages, to the right people, at the right time and place, to help them get to a desired outcome.
 The channels can vary, but at Intercom we focus on a wide mix of messaging types such as email, in-app messages, Product Tours, Mobile Carousels, and customizable bots.
 Above all, the best customer engagement feels conversational – a friendly back-and-forth exchange that builds trust and confidence at every step.

 It sounds straightforward, but the nuance is that there is no single quantifiable definition of engagement across different products.
 For a productivity app an engaged customer should be logging in every day to add and complete items, whereas for tax software, an engaged user might only log in a couple times a year.